-Start reducing noise from the very first sound source – your microphone.
+To eliminate this problem on a microphone: you need to remove ambient noise sources.
+Start reducing the problem from the very first sound source – your microphone.
 Here are 9 ways it can be done –

 Microphone sensitivity is very important when choosing the right mic for your needs.
 Usually, it’s measured with a 1 kHz sine wave at a 94 dB sound pressure level (SPL).

-You should know that some microphones are more sensitive than others and the audio quality of it is not really related to its sensitivity.
-Once exposed to the same sound source, various microphone models might generate totally different audio output levels.
+You should know that some types are more sensitive than others and the audio quality of it is not really related to their mic sensitivity.
+Once exposed to the same sound source, various microphone models might generate totally different output levels.
 A measure between the microphone’s noise level, clipping point, distortion, and sens defines whether or not a microphone may be a good fit for a specific use.
 A microphone with high sensitivity might require less preamp gain.
 Also, it may have less headroom before clipping than a mic with lower sensitivity.
 It’s also worth keeping in mind that your end result will depend a lot on microphone quality.
-If you start with a poor mic, no amount of filters or processing is going to make it any better or help you reduce background noises and get rid of static.
+If you start with a poor mic, no amount of filters or processing is going to make it any better or help you suppress intermittent background noise and cut out static.

 Dynamic microphones generally have a very low sensitivity while condenser microphones usually have a higher sensitivity.
-The microphone signal level may be easily adjusted to the desired input level with the proper preamp gain.
+The signal level may be easily adjusted to the desired input level with the proper mic preamplifier gain.
 Be aware that each gain stage will include some noise into the signal.
-It’s up to you or your audio engineer to make sure that every gain level is good enough to keep its input noise from corrupting the audio signal.
+It’s up to you or your audio engineer to make sure that every gain level is good enough to keep its input noise from corrupting the signal.
 Proper microphone gain setup should keep noise out of your output.
-Set the correct input level of your sound source and use balanced audio connections, to prevent the reasons why a mic would pick up everything in the background.
+Set the correct input level of your sound source and use balanced audio connections, to prevent the reasons the reasons why a mic would pick up sounds in the background.

-If your mixing desk or audio interface has a microphone boost option, try turning that off, or all the way down to keep noise at a minimum.
+If your mixing desk or audio interface has a microphone boost option, try turning that off, or all the way down to reduce background noise.

-Keep environmental background noises out of your live performance or audio recording with advanced equipment.
+Keep environmental noise out of your live performance or audio recording with advanced equipment.

-Foam or fur (Windjammer); actually the combination of these two products are great for blocking the noises produced by the wind.
+Foam or fur (Windjammer); actually the combination of these two products is great for blocking the noises produced by the wind.
 It should be placed over the microphone’s head.
-This “dead cat” designed accessories will prevent wind interference as well as heavy breathing and pop noises.
-These windshields offer up to 12dB wind noise rejection.
+These “dead cat” designed accessories will prevent wind interference as well as heavy breathing and popping.
+These windshields offer up to 12dB wind suppression.
 All the windscreens would slightly reduce the total level of the microphone volume and selectively lower the level of higher frequencies.
-However they achieve this with less audio interference from the ambient air and reduce background noise, any microphone you use with windshield will deliver cleaner sound.
+However, they achieve this with less audio interference from the ambient air and any microphone you use with a windshield will deliver a cleaner sound.
 Use it.
-Also you may want to check out the Rode Rycote Shotgun Mic on Amazon for outdoor work.
+Also, you may want to check out the Rode Rycote Shotgun Mic for outdoor work.

-What does a pop filter do?
 If you want to avoid plosive and sibilance from your recording you should consider using pop filters for your microphones.
 It is generally not for outdoor use and you can see it usually used in studio / home studio.
-It is a filter which is placed between a singer / speaker and the microphone.
+It is a device which is placed between a singer / speaker and the microphone.
 A pop filter comes in a round disc looking object which should be mounted on a mic stand and has a flexible boom to place it exactly where needed.
 Looks like a big lollipop.
-This lollipop eliminates or reduces plosives so the microphone will not pick up an explosion of sound(pop noise) and will help against picking up noises from the background too.
+This lollipop eliminates or reduces plosives so the microphone will not pick up an explosion of sound(popping) and will help against picking up noises from the background too.
 Also, it helps keep moisture off the mic, which is good for your equipment.
-Some microphones, such as the SM58, have a built in pop filter under the metal casing, that does reduce this problem a little bit.
-A pop filter can also help to some extent with sibilance on vocals.
-To get the price of a pop filter I recommend on Amazon, click here
+Some microphones, such as the SM58 dynamic microphone has a built-in pop filter under the metal casing, that does reduce this problem a little bit.

 *Some microphones actually have a pop filter built-in, so you should do your research.

 Every modern microphone is very sensitive and prone to picking up background noise.
-Shock mounts are a great way to protect a microphone from shocks and vibration, and if you want to get the best possible performance and sound quality.
-A shock mount will effectively reduce microphone handling noise.
-Use shock mounts on mic stands to reduce background noise caused by tremors and vibrations from the mic stand itself and from people walking across the floor.
-Check out this great microphone and shock mount for studio work.
+Shock mounts are a great way to protect a microphone from shocks and vibration, and if you want the best possible performance and sound quality.
+They will effectively reduce microphone handling noise.
+Use shock mounts on mic stands to eliminate tremors and vibrations from the mic stand itself.
+People walking across the floor can also generate excess noise which a shock mount can help dampen.

-5) Filters for Mic Static Noise, Hiss, Hum and Other Sounds
+5) Filters for Static, Hiss, Hum and Other Sounds

-Filters will not change or add new frequencies to the audio input signal.
-Filters are often used to highlight the signals in certain frequency range and reject signals in other frequency bands such as those associate with background noises and unwanted microphone sounds.
+Filters will not change or add new frequencies to the input signal.
+They are often used to highlight the signals in certain frequency range and reject signals in other bands such as those associated with background noise and unwanted microphone sounds.

-- Bandpass filter is used in audio systems to separate a signal at one frequency or within a band of frequencies from signals at other frequencies.
+- Bandpass filter is used in audio systems to separate a signal within a band of frequencies from signals at other frequencies.

 - Notch or Band-Reject is a filter with the opposite function of the bandpass.
-This filter is used to reduce background noise by removing an unwanted frequency from a signal while affecting all other frequencies as little as possible.
+It is used to stop background noise by removing an unwanted frequency from a signal while affecting all other frequencies as little as possible.

 - Low-Pass filter permits low-frequencies and rejects audio signals above the filter’s cut-off frequency.
-Low-pass filters are used whenever high frequencies should be removed from a signal.
+They are used whenever high frequencies should be removed from a signal.

 - High-Pass is the opposite of the low-pass filter, which rejects signals below its cut-off frequency.
-High-pass filters are used in cases when the rejection of low-frequency signals is needed.
+They are used in cases when the rejection of low-frequency signals is needed.